benjaminion/upgrading-ethereum-book/src/book.md

 ## Introduction <!-- /part3/introduction -->

-This section, the Annotated Specification, is the guts of the machine.
+The beacon chain specification is the guts of the machine.
 Like the guts of a computer, all the components are showing and the wires are hanging out: everything is on display.
 In the course of the next sections I will be dissecting the entire core beacon chain specification line by line.
 My aim is not only to explain how things work, but also to give some historical context, some of the reasoning behind how we ended up where we are today.

 [Early versions](https://github.com/ethereum/consensus-specs/blob/86ec833172704ea0889b5d595d17f45ba1a6676f/specs/core/0_beacon-chain.md) of the specs were written with much more narrative and explanation than today's.
 Over time they were coded up in Python for better precision and the benefits of being executable.
-However, in that process, most of the explanation and intuition was removed.[^fn-justinification].
-Vitalik has created his own [annotated specifications](https://github.com/ethereum/annotated-spec] that cover many of the key insights.
-My goal here is to go one level deeper in thoroughness and detail.
-And perhaps to give an independent perspective as well.
+However, in that process, most of the explanation and intuition was removed.[^fn-justinification] Vitalik has created his own [annotated specifications](https://github.com/ethereum/annotated-spec) that covers many of the key insights.
+It's hard to compete with Vitalik, but my intention here is to go one level deeper in thoroughness and detail.
+And perhaps to give an independent perspective.

 [^fn-justinification]: A process called "Justinification".
 Iykyk `;-)`

-As and when other parts of the book get written, I will add links to the specific chapters (for example on simple serialization, SSZ) on each topic.
+As and when other parts of the book get written I will add links to the specific chapters on each topic (for example on simple serialize, consensus, networking).

 Note that the online annotated specification is available in two forms:
   - divided into chapters in [Part 3](/part3) of the main book, and